CHÂTEAU LEOVILLE LAS CASES 2004

 Adrian van Velsen - vvWine

-(08-2021) Initially reserved, cool, profound, mocha yoghurt, stone, black cherry, gingerbread.
-The palate is firm, well structured, shows energy, balance, has spice and race.
-The finish has a bit of a lot of heat, but also good length.
+Initially reserved, cool, profound, mocha yogurt, stone, black cherry, gingerbread.
+The palate is taut, well structured, shows energy, balance, has spice and breed.
+In the finish with rather too much heat, but also good length.
 Now until 2040.

 93 / 100